Eligibility & Service Limitations

 There are some types of mental health treatment that the Counseling Center cannot provide because they require specialized providers, are outside our scope of practice, or would make it difficult to meet other requests for service.
 These include:

-- Long-term individual or relationship therapy.
+- Long-term individual therapy.

 - Family therapy.